-Our contributions to delivering this priority How we will measure our progress Number of people engaged though Talking Points events and support More people stay independent and avoid crisis though early intervention work Referrals to preventative support through Talking Point engagement The people we work with have choice and central ever their lives and the % of people whose care need has reduced following rablement/rehabilitation The people we work with have choice and control over their lives and the support they receive.
-Number of people self-directing their care through receiving direct payments and other forms of self-directed support Percentage of people reporting 'living where you want to live' needs fully met. % of people aged 65+ with intensive needs receiving car at home Percentage of people aged 65+ who live in housing rathe than a care home or hospital
+Our contributions to delivering this priority How we will measure our progress Number of people engaged though Talking Points events and support lore people stay independent and avoid crisis though early intervention work Referrals to preventative support through Talking Point engagement The second successful with house chains and control over their lines and the % of people whose care need has reduced following re- ablement/rehabilitation The people we work with have choice and control over their lives and the support they receive.
+Number of people self-directing their care through receivin direct payments and other forms of self-directed support Percentage of people reporting 'living where you want to live' needs fully met. % of people aged 65+ with intensive needs receiving car at home Percentage of people aged 65+ who live in housing rathe than a care home or hospital

-- Promote the range of local supports and opportunities available through the Community Hub and Talking Points - Establishing greater choice and innovation by developing the local market for provision - Review and refresh our roll out of individual budget calculator and access to self-directed options - Promote the use of AskSARA and other digital opportunities that support independence - Support use of digital technology, telephone and Near Me technology - Improve links and pathways between our rehabilitation and re-ablement services - Work with housing providers to refresh our housing need assessment and consider future housing opportunities
+- Review and refresh our roll out of individual budget calculator and access to self-directed options - Promote the use of AskSARA and other digital opportunities that support independence - Support use of digital technology, telephone and Near Me technology - Improve links and pathways between our rehabilitation and re-ablement services - Work with housing providers to refresh our housing need assessment and consider future housing opportunities